LeoMurri/PennGrader/README.md

 [PennGrader_TeacherBackend.ipynb](https://penngrader-wiki.s3.amazonaws.com/PennGrader_TeacherBackend.ipynb)

 Download these two notebooks and launch them via Jupyter.
-They will show you how to add grading cells in your homework notebook and add write test cases via the teacher backend, as well as view student's grades.
+They will show you how to add grading cells in your homework notebook and add write/update test cases via the teacher backend, as well as view student's grades.

 ## Behind the scenes...
 In the following section I will go into details about the system implementation.
 Below is the system design overview we will go into.